The Ancient Chinese Body Clock

 3-5pm is the time of the Bladder when metabolic wastes move into the kidney's filtration system ready to be urinated out.
 People often have a dip at this time of the day.
 Having an afternoon nap at this time helps the body's energy levels.

-5-7pm is the time of the Kidneys when the blood is filtered and the kidneys work to maintain proper chemical balance.
+5-7pm is the time of the Kidney energy when the blood is filtered and the kidneys work to maintain proper chemical balance.
 This is a good time to have dinner like a pauper and exercise as Kidney is related to willpower and drive.
 We should drink lots of water during this time especially whilst exercising.

 7-9pm is the time of the Pericardium.
 It's when energy and blood are carried to the capillaries and to each cell in the body.
 This is the perfect time to have sex or conceive a baby.